-Managers are often the first people who see the need for a new or better ERP system.
+Managers are often the first people who see the need for a new ERP system.
 They field inquiries from customers, complaints from staff members and demands from the executive level.
-But selling change (especially change as expensive as ERP can be), takes both finesse and hard numbers.
+But selling change (especially change as expensive as ERP), takes both finesse and hard numbers.

 1. Return on Investment.
 Executives need to see when, how and where the ERP system will start paying dividends.
-Begin by collecting data on the actual costs of time-consuming workarounds (e.g., one FT employee spending x hours/week hand-counting inventory at $x cost) and showing how the system will increase efficiency and free up staff to generate returns via other initiatives.
+Begin by collecting data on the actual costs of time-consuming workarounds (e.g., one full-time employee spending x hours/week hand-counting inventory at $x cost) and showing how the system will increase efficiency and free up staff to generate returns via other initiatives.

 5. Total Cost of Ownership.
-Executives should have a clear picture of the total cost of ownership (TCO) for their purchases – not just their direct software license costs – and this understanding should be applied to negotiate contract terms accordingly.
-In addition, the TCO should be quantified for at least seven years. . .”
+Executives should have a clear picture of the total cost of ownership (TCO) for their purchases.
+This understanding should be applied to negotiate contract terms accordingly.
+In addition, the TCO should be quantified for at least seven years.
 Executives don’t like surprises.
-Work with a third-party consultant to determine the true TCO (including licensing, resources, integration and customization) for a 7 – 10 year period.
+Work with a third-party consultant to determine the true TCO (including licensing, resources, integration and customization).

 Analyzing and documenting the improvements, savings and benefits made possible by an ERP system is no easy task — but one which will likely reap great rewards if done correctly.

 The first step to any of this is to educate yourself.
 Panorama’s ERP consultants provide free consultations to all organizations that request it.
 Request your free consultation below.